-- Proper loading.
-Trucking companies, shipping companies and drivers are all responsible for loading a truck correctly.
-Any person or company who loads goods onto a truck must do so in a balanced and secure manner.
+Proper loading.
+Trucking companies, shipping companies, and drivers are all responsible for loading a truck correctly.
+Any person or company that loads goods onto a truck must do so in a balanced and secure manner.
 The driver is responsible for checking that a load is safely secured, but courts will hold shippers liable as well after a load-shift accident caused by load imbalance.

 Because of the complexity of trucking and the amount of regulation involved, most companies end up violating at least some rules.
 Our attorneys use all available evidence to prove that freight forwarders or truck owners were negligent and that their negligence caused your injury.

 Truck drivers must be constantly aware of their truck and the road, paying attention to everything that happens around them.

 The slightest mistake or hesitation can cause a truck to roll over, jackknife or collide with another vehicle.
 A driver’s duties extend to inspecting and properly loading a truck, as well as following all applicable regulations.
 Some of the most common forms of truck driver negligence include:

 - Drunk driving.
 In West Virginia and throughout the country, commercial drivers are limited to a blood alcohol content of 0.04%, though they should never drive under the influence of alcohol or any drug.
 Unfortunately, truck operators sometimes use illegal drugs to help them stay awake and work long hours.

 - Distracted driving.
 Drivers need to keep their eyes on the road.
 West Virginia has banned texting while driving, but many truckers still use their electronic devices while on the road.
 Sending an e-mail or playing a game while driving is extremely dangerous, especially when the driver’s vehicle is an 80,000 lb., fully loaded truck.